Dina Reviews: The Disney Animated Canon

 Um.
 I… see where they were going with it, and all the strange landscapes should have made it more memorable than it really is.
 Some nice scenes and I GUESS a gay main character (even if his sexuality barely comes up and the love interest is a very minor character), but this is just kind of forgettable.
 Not offensive, just not very memorable.
 I’m kind of getting similar vibes that I did from Atlantis or Treasure Planet, with Disney really wanting to try something different and just not managing very well.
 But Atlantis had charming side characters and Treasure Planet an engaging villain… Strange World doesn’t really manage either.
 Instead we get a rather lackluster “dysfunctional family” story with extremely predictable beats.
 But the movie did break the trend of having too much content for one movie… this movie barely has ENOUGH content for one movie.

 And that’s it for now.
-I added Encanto and Strange World after having seen them, but I don’t know how long I’ll keep doing that for future Disney movies.
+I added Encanto, Strange World and Wish after having seen them, and I think Wish is a good stopping point

 Random posts from the blog: